-In planning and performing our audit, we considered City of Waltham, Massachusetts' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Waltham's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City of Waltham's internal control over financial reporting.
+In planning and performing our audit, we considered the City of Waltham, Massachusetts' internal control over financial reporting as a basis for designing our audit procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Waltham, Massachusetts' internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the City of Waltham, Massachusetts' internal control over financial reporting.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects City of Waltham, Massachusetts' ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of City of Waltham, Massachusetts' financial statements that is more than inconsequential will not be prevented or detected by City of Waltham, Massachusetts' internal control.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.